-Enter the number of infants younger than 1 year who were identified by health care providers as being substance exposed and were screened-out prior to an investigation or assessment.
+Enter the number of infants younger than 1 year who were identified with prenatal substance exposure by health care providers during the year and were screened-out prior to an investigation or assessment.
+Guidance from the Children's Bureau is to use report source 02=medical personnel when hospital social workers refer infants with prenatal substance exposure to CPS on behalf of medical personnel.

-Substance exposed infants are those infants younger than 1 year born with and identified as being affected by substance abuse or withdrawal symptoms resulting from prenatal drug exposure, or a Fetal Alcohol Spectrum Disorder.
+Infants with prenatal substance exposure are those infants younger than 1 year born with and identified as being affected by substance abuse or withdrawal symptoms resulting from prenatal drug exposure, or a Fetal Alcohol Spectrum Disorder.

-The number of substance exposed infants screened out is a duplicate count such that an infant may have more than one screened-out referral.
-If the state does not screen out substance exposed infants, enter a zero.
-Leave blank if data are not collected.
-Provide an explanatory comment if this field is blank.
+The number of infants with prenatal substance exposure screened out is a duplicate count such that an infant may have more than one screened-out referral.
+Leave blank if data are not collected and provide an explanatory comment.